 A new generation of low power, self-configuring network devices capable of remote management via a web connected smartphone or tablet PC are set to deliver the next healthcare revolution.

-The cost of providing healthcare to those recovering from illness or surgery has risen rapidly in recent years
+The cost of providing healthcare to those recovering from illness or surgery has risen rapidly in recent years and there

 Figure 1: Scheme for PLC technology.
 In a TLACS system from Nyx Hemera Technologies a local controller integrates PLC to communicate with the network controller over the AC line and controls each lamp using a standard DALI interface